 Do Crete-Heat® panels act as a vapor barrier?

 Yes, when properly installed.

-ASTM C1338 (Standard Test Method for Determining Fungi Resistance of Insulation Materials and Facings) testing done on expanded polystyrene has demonstrated that under laboratory conditions there was no trace of growth over a 28 day incubation period.
-This test was done for 5 types of fungal growth.
+ASTM C1338 (Standard Test Method for Determining Fungi Resistance of Insulation Materials and Facings) testing done on expanded polystyrene has demonstrated that under laboratory conditions, there was no trace of growth over a 28 day incubation period.
+This test was done for five types of fungal growth.

 Yes, but only if the building structure will support the weight of the concrete or lightweight concrete.
 Another consideration is the additional height of the combined thickness (usually 3” to 4”) of the panels and concrete.

 Crete-Heat® panels have a compressive strength of 25 psi / 3600 psf.